unraid/docs/docs/legacy/FAQ/Setting_up_CPU_and_board_temperature_sensing.md

         [NerdPack
         plugin](http://lime-technology.com/forum/index.php?topic=37541.0),
         then in the plugin enabling perl to install.
-Perl is only needed by the script \"sensors-detect\", which will be run in the background by the Detect function of Step 2.
+Perl is only needed by the script "sensors-detect", which will be run in the background by the Detect function of Step 2.
 Once you have completed System Temp setup, perl is no longer needed and can be disabled, uninstalled.